Rudolfisky/Cultural-Differences-and-Ethics/Cultural-Differences-and-Ethics.md

 ### What is your culture? <a name="culture.5"></a>
+My cultural cluster based on geography, as [this site](https://cultureplusconsulting.com/2015/03/24/mapping-cultural-distance-cultural-clusters/) states, is Germanic Europe.
+I am also however, very active in my online community with people from all over the globe (North America mainly).

 ### How would you act in the future when you know that you need to communicate or collaborate with a person from another culture? <a name="culture.6"></a>
+The most important thing to keep in mind is that you need to be respectful of a person’s boundaries.
+Whether that’s based on certain norms or other social values, it is important to show extra caution.
+However, it is also important to find a middle ground of things you have in common.
+This will make communicating not only more efficient, but also more enjoyable

 ### Questions related to my project (if applicable):

 ### What did you do to improve the group communications with respect to cultural differences? <a name="culture.7"></a>
+Within my project group we have some minor cultural differences, but in general we share a lot of the norms and values, we have the same humor, and we get along very well.
+In the beginning it’s important to understand what colleagues’ cultures are to create a better work environment.

 ##  Sources <a name="sources"></a>